Code-Institute-Submissions/JUST-GYM/README.md

 has been tested across all Just Gym web pages and each link navigates you to the correct page.
 Each of these links increase in size slightly when a user hovers their # mouse over the link.
 There are also Font Awesome icons here which pulsate when they're interacted with.
 This has been tested and is true across all Just Gym web pages.
 To the right of the navigation links users will find some text indicating that you're able to download a printable Just Gym class timetable.
-The download link is again a Font Awesome icon that changes color as you hover over it.
+The download link is again a Font Awesome icon that changes colour as you hover over it.
 Similar to before the icon pulsates while it has interaction.
 Clicking the link will open up a new tab in the user's browser and is presented with a printable PDF file.
 This has also been tested across all pages.
 Moving to the right again the user will find links to social media.
-Keeping to the theme, the links are also Font Awesome icons that change color and pulsate when interacted with.
-When clicked, each link opens a new tab and directs the user to one of four possible home pages: Facebook, Instagram, Twitter and Youtube.
+Keeping to the theme, the links are also Font Awesome icons that change colour and pulsate when interacted with.
+When clicked, each link opens a new tab and directs the user to one of four possible home pages: Facebook, Instagram, Twitter and YouTube.
 All links have been tested across all pages and everything works as expected.
 Finally on the far right-hand side the user will find a small line of text which contains a link to Just Gym's web developer's LinkedIn profile.
 When a user hovers over this link, it activates a shadow effect on the text which gives the effect of the text being bolder.
 This has been tested and is true across all Just Gym web pages.
 The header acts responsively across all resolutions.